simonbates/nexus-dist/README.md

 $ docker build -t gpii/nexus .
 ```

-The Docker container can also be started using the provided [seccomp]() profile to further limit what processes running inside it are able to do:
+The Docker container can be started using the provided [seccomp](https://docs.docker.com/engine/security/seccomp/) profile to further limit what processes running inside it are able to do:

 ```
 $ docker run -d -p 9081:9081 --security-opt seccomp=nexus-seccomp.json gpii/nexus
 ```

-At the moment, the seccomp profile does not allow processes to open external network connections (the [connect()](https://linux.die.net/man/2/connect) syscall is not allowed) or acquire new Linux [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html).
+The seccomp profile stops processes from opening external network connections (the [connect()](http://man7.org/linux/man-pages/man2/connect.2.html) syscall is not allowed) or acquiring new Linux [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html).

 Users can also limit the amount of CPU and memory that the container can use.
-For more information, read the Docker documention about [resource constraints](https://docs.docker.com/engine/admin/resource_constraints/).
+For more information, please see the Docker documention on [resource constraints](https://docs.docker.com/engine/admin/resource_constraints/).

-## Vagrant
+### Vagrant

-For users without Docker installed or that would like to limit Docker usage inside a virtual machine, it's possible to use Vagrant to start a VirtualBox-based Linux VM that includes Docker and run the Nexus container inside it.
+For users without Docker installed, or who would like to limit Docker usage to within a virtual machine, it's possible to use Vagrant to start a VirtualBox-based Linux VM.
+The VM includes Docker and will run the same Nexus container built above.

 Ensure you have the following software installed: